Radioactive Materials (RAM)

 Radiation and Radioactive Materials (RAM) are valuable tools in research and can be used in a variety of disciplines ranging from biology to physics.
-RAM can be classified as unsealed material, sealed sources, or generally licensed devices.
+RAM can be classified as:

-Ancillary Safety Training is required for those persons who do not work with radioactive materials themselves, but who work in an area containing radioactive materials, or who have cause to enter such an area as part of their work.
+For those persons who do not work with radioactive materials themselves, but who work in an area posted for radioactive materials, or who have cause to enter such an area as part of their work.

 Radionuclide (RAM) New User Training

 This is the first step to using either unsealed RAM or sealed sources (or both).
 The second step is completion of the training practicum.
 The practicum is conducted in a laboratory environment and allows new users to practice survey and spill response.